Recruitment: Emergency Medical Dispatchers and Call Takers

 The first few minutes of an emergency are critical.
 Early help can save lives.

-The QAS is now recruiting on a continuous basis for Emergency Medical Dispatchers in the Rockhampton Operation Centre ONLY.
+The Queensland Ambulance Service is now recruiting for Emergency Medical Dispatchers in the Townsville and Rockhampton Operations Centres.

 The job is more than just answering calls